New Parent Survival Tips

 You may find there will be friends due to have babies or with newborns around the same time you have your baby.
 You’ll have likely compared notes during pregnancy and you’ll naturally do the same thing once your babies arrive.
 But sometimes comparing yourself and your baby against others can create stress.
-If your baby doesn’t gain weight as quickly, or your baby isn’t sleeping as long at night.
-It’s important to remember that every baby is different, and each will hit those milestones at a different time.
+Like if your baby doesn’t gain weight as quickly, or your baby isn’t sleeping as long at night.
+It’s important to remember that every baby is different and each will hit those milestones at a different time.
 Every family’s journey is different, so just concentrate on what’s working for your family!

 Every Stage is Temporary